 The Board reviews the record de novo and may affirm, modify, or reverse the findings of fact or conclusions of law of the hearing examiner on the basis of evidence submitted to the hearing examiner, or evidence that the Board may direct to be taken, or may remand any case to a hearing examiner for purposes it may direct.
 Md.
 Code Ann., Lab. & Empl.
-Art., § 8-510(d); COMAR 09.32.06.04(H)(1).
+Art., § 8-510(d); COMAR 09.32.06.04.
 The Board fully inquires into the facts of each particular case.
-COMAR 09.32.06.02(E).
+COMAR 09.32.06.03(E)(1).

 A threshold issue in this case is whether the claimant voluntarily quit or whether the claimant was discharged.
-The competent evidence of record does not support the hearing examiner's conclusion that the claimant quit his employment.
+For the following reasons, the Board affirms the hearing examiner's decision on this issue.